-What is the Fulcrum Security in Restructuring?
+What is the Fulcrum Security?

 The Fulcrum Security is the most senior security that, after undergoing restructuring, has the greatest likelihood of conversion into equity ownership.